onsi/ginkgo/docs/index.md

 })
 ```

-As an aside, if you _don't_ want Ginkgo to inject `SpecContext` you can, instead, provide your own context.
+As an aside, if you _don't_ want Ginkgo to inject `SpecContext`, you can, instead, provide your own context.
 Here, for example, we avoid making the `DeferCleanup` interruptible by passing in our own context:

 ```go
       DeferCleanup(libraryClient.Cleanup, "books", NodeTimeout(time.Second)) //interruptible
       DeferCleanup(libraryClient.Cleanup, context.Background(), "books") //*not* interruptible
 ```

 The heuristic here is simple: if the function passed to `DeferCleanup` takes a `context.Context` as its first argument and a context is passed in as the first parameter to `DeferCleanup` then the function is not interruptible and the passed-in context is used.
-Otherwise the function is considered interruptible and a `SpecContext` is passed-in instead.
+Otherwise, the function is considered interruptible and a `SpecContext` is passed-in instead.
 If, instead, the first argument to the function is specifically a `SpecContext` then the function is always considered interruptible regardless of what the subsequent parameters are.

 `DescribeTable` behaves similarly.
 You can make the `It`s generated by your table interruptible by passing a `SpecContext` or `context.Context` as the first argument to the table function: